ambativenkatasrinivas/producet-service/README.md

-# producet-service
+producet-service
-Using product service we can perform product related operations
+Using product service we can perform product related operations and purchases like books and clothes

+Swagger URI: /matric/swagger-ui.html